LLMHQ Website UI Spec — Final

 Demo 6: Full Lifecycle (End-to-End)

-Title: “The full workflow: version → bundle → promote → monitor” What it shows: The complete pipeline across both tools — from writing a prompt to understanding production behavior.
+Title: “The full workflow: version → bundle → promote → monitor” What it shows: The complete pipeline across both tools.
 Scenario: 5 customer requests, two prompt versions, one behavioral divergence (the $120 refund).
 Four acts:

 - PromptOps: version two prompts (conservative and permissive refund thresholds)